JanPietrzyk/cond-query/README.md

 # cond-query

-This library helps you test layout components separate from there conditions, so you can test device agnostic and concentrate just on the things that matter!
+This library helps you test layout components separate from their conditions, so you can test device agnostic and concentrate just on the things that matter!

 # Reasoning